Juannnrv/cineCampus/README.md

 **Description:** Cancels a booked or purchased ticket.
 The status of the ticket is updated to “cancelled” creating a new record of the cancellation and the associated seats become available for other bookings.

-**Preconditions:** The ticket with the given `movement_id` must exist.
+**Preconditions:** The user must be registered and authenticated with a valid JWT, and the ticket with the given `movement_id` must exist.
 The show associated with the ticket must also exist.

 **Request Parameters:**